High-quality, long reads produce exceptional results

 - Berlin, Konstantin et al. (2015) Assembling large genomes with single-molecule sequencing and locality-sensitive hashing.
-Nature Biotechnology
+Nature biotechnology

 - Chaisson, Mark J P et al. (2015) Resolving the complexity of the human genome using single-molecule sequencing.
 Nature

 - Treutlein, Barbara et al. (2014) Cartography of neurexin alternative splicing mapped by single-molecule long-read mRNA sequencing.
 Proceedings of the National Academy of Sciences of the United States of America

 - Chin, Chen-Shan et al. (2013) Nonhybrid, finished microbial genome assemblies from long-read SMRT sequencing data.
-Nature Methods
+Nature methods

 - Poster: Hall, Richard J. et al. (2015) Assembly of complete KIR haplotypes from a diploid individual by the direct sequencing of full-length fosmids.